Where on Earth Is Carmen Sandiego?

-The whole series is available to stream on Paramount+ in some territories.

 Plot

-Following the plot of the Carmen Sandiego franchise, Earth sees international thief Carmen Sandiego (voiced by Rita Moreno) lead the organization V.I.L.E. in stealing treasures from around the world and leaving clues behind for ACME agents Zack (voiced by Scott Menville) and Ivy (voiced by Jennifer Hale), under the guidance of the Chief (voiced by Rodger Bumpass), to find, to capture her.
+Following the plot of the Carmen Sandiego franchise, Earth sees international thief Carmen Sandiego (voiced by Rita Moreno) lead the organization V.I.L.E. in stealing treasures from around the world and leaving clues behind for ACME agents Zack (voiced by Scott Menville) and Ivy (voiced by Jennifer Hale), under the guidance of the Chief (voiced by Rodger Bumpass), to find and capture her.
 In this version, Carmen Sandiego was a former agent of ACME who left to seek a greater challenge, and has a strong code of ethics when stealing items and why she went rogue.
 The Player is an unseen live-action character who bookends acts by communicating with Carmen; it is implied that the television series is a video game that they are playing from a computer.
 Mostly the recurring bit in the series, Zack and Ivy find Carmen towards the end of the episode, but she escapes before they can capture her.
-However, they retrieve the stolen items and mostly her henchmen are usually captured.
-The Player and Carmen have a couple words at the end of the episode and will play again soon, and someday Zack and Ivy will capture her.
+They, however, retrieve the stolen items and her henchmen are usually captured.

 While Carmen is originally presented as the show's titular antagonist, she becomes more of an anti-hero as the series progresses; she even helps Zack and Ivy fight against mutual enemies.